Salary Calculator For Net, Gross and CTC

 Earnings aren’t limited to one market.
 Professionals often look for jobs in different places.
 Employers need to explain pay in various regions.
 A tool that works across countries and tax rules helps modern hiring and salary reviews.

-This makes it easier to think about moving, working remotely, or getting paid based on where you live.
+This makes it easier to consider moving, working remotely, or getting paid based on where you live.
 The tool also provides a better starting point, even for people new to tax terms.

-The CTC breakdown mode turns a single yearly figure into a clear layout, splitting it into basic pay, human resources administration, other allowances, and employer contributions, based on the selected salary mix.
+The CTC break-up mode converts a single annual sum into a clear layout of basic pay, HRA, extra allowances, and employer contributions, according to the set income mix.

 CTC breakdown visual showing cost to company structure, employer contribution, deductions, and net salary estimate